wandb/sambanova-webinar/README.md

 <h1 style="font-size: 3em;">Agents</h1>

+This repo is used for Weight and Biases and SambaNova Webniar.
+You can find the related blog here: LINK TBD

-The Agents application routes requests to four different agents: General assistant agent, Sales leads agent, Deep research agent, and a Finance analysis agent.
+This Agent application routes requests to four different agents: General assistant agent, Sales leads agent, Deep research agent, and a Finance analysis agent.
 The agents process tens of thousands of tokens that generates lightning fast and accurate results.
-The Agents application helps sales teams and researchers by:

-- Generating qualified sales information with company insights.
-- Creating detailed research reports and educational content.
-- Intelligently routing queries to the appropriate service.
-- Supporting voice input for natural interaction.

 The basic process of the Agents application is described below.